byronwall/excel-vba-book/book/09-The-Application-object/09-02-01 Disabling-calculations.md

 If `rngData` contains 90,000 cells, then your update code will call for at least 90,000 full Worksheet recalculations.
 Even worse, your PERCENTILE fomrula requires the entire colujmn of data and so all cells have to update every time. `90,000 x 90,000` quickly becomes a problem.

 So, why is the PERCENTILE function updating after every change?
-Do we really care what hte intermediate values are?
+Do we really care what the intermediate values are?
 No.

 This is why you want to have control of the calculations. in this case, you kknow that the processing code is not affected by the value of the PERCENTILE column.
 We only need the static data available in order to complete the processing.
 The fix here is to turn calcuaitliosn to manual during the processing step so that you do not incur 90,000 extra recalculations.